zcy1024/sui-move-bootcamp/G1/README.md

 # [G1]: Scenario Testing

+## What You Will Learn: Using `test_scenario`

+In this section, you will learn how to use the `test_scenario` module to write advanced scenario-based tests for Move smart contracts.
+The `test_scenario` module allows you to emulate multiple transaction executions and manage a global object pool, closely mirroring real-world blockchain behavior.
+By leveraging this module, you can:

+- Simulate sequences of transactions involving different senders and accounts.
+- Track and manipulate objects (such as NFTs or resources) across multiple transactions.
+- Test contract logic that depends on global state changes, transfers, and object ownership.
+- Validate the effects of each transaction, including created, modified, and transferred objects.

+This approach enables you to write comprehensive tests that go beyond single-transaction unit tests, helping you ensure your Move modules behave correctly in complex, multi-step scenarios.

 In this section we will work with the implementation of scenario tests for our game's core components: Heroes, XP Tomes, and Access Control.

 ## Project Overview